adhallaj/ASC-Transcriptome/README.md

 # 7. Summarizing the GO annotations using Rstudio:

 In the GO annotation ouput there are multiple rows per sequence for different GO annotation matches.
-To collapse these rows the GOannotationzummarizer.R script is run using RStudio on the annotated_table.csv file.
+To collapse these rows, the GOannotationzummarizer.R script is run using RStudio on the annotated_table.csv file.
 The output will be a file called annotationtablefinal.csv with one line per sequence and all of it's GO matches, each of which are separated by semicolons.

 ex.